Crystalis Crystal Dictionary

 Labradorite provides auric protection and transformation support.
 Paired with silver sheen obsidian's reflective honesty, labradorite ensures that the transformation catalyzed by self-knowledge is protected and supported.
 This pairing is for people in active shadow work -- the obsidian shows the shadow, labradorite ensures the shadow integration happens within a protected energetic field.

-How Silver Sheen Obsidian is used
+How to keep Silver Sheen Obsidian in good condition

 Authenticity